gamekit-developers/gamekit/Samples/LogicDemo/ReadMe.txt

 	Moves the cursor (arrow) to allow interaction with objects.

 <LEFT CTRL> + <LEFT MOUSE BUTTON>
-	Makes the camera to look at the clicked point in the screen.
+	Makes the camera to look at the clicked point in the scene.
 	(This will be the center of the arcball)

 <LEFT CTRL> + <MOUSE WHEEL MOVE>